OmPatil41105/online-shopping-system/README.md

 ## Dependencies

-The project has used the windows api of socket programming - `Winsock2` library.
+The project has used the windows api of threading and socket programming - `Winsock2` library.
 Therefore, the project can only be compiled to windows machines that support this library.
 Also, make sure to link the object file with winsock modules.

 The networking layer also uses the local host `127.0.0.1` ip as default.
-You can change it in the [Server.cpp](./Server/Headers/Server.cpp)
+You can change it in the [Server.h](./Server/Headers/Server.h)

 ## Networking layer